honeycombio/refinery/README.md

 Within your application (or other Honeycomb event sources) you would configure the `API Host` to be http(s)://load-balancer/.
 Everything else remains the same (api key, dataset name, etc. - all that lives with the originating client).

-### Minimum configuration
+### Minimum Configuration

-The Refinery cluster should have at least 2 servers with 2GB RAM and access to 2 cores each.

-Additional RAM and CPU can be used by increasing configuration values to have a larger `CacheCapacity`.
-The cluster should be monitored for panics caused by running out of memory and scaled up (with either more servers or more RAM per server) when they occur.
+To begin, your Refinery cluster requires a minimum of:

+- a `linux/amd64` or `linux/arm64` operating system
+- 2GB RAM for each server used
+- Access to 2 cores for each server used

+In many cases, Refinery only needs one node.
+If experiencing a large volume of traffic, you may need to scale out to multiple nodes, and likely need a small Redis cluster to handle scaling.

+We recommend increasing the amount of RAM and the number of cores after your initial set-up.
+Use our [scaling and troubleshooting documentation](/manage-data-volume/refinery/scale-and-troubleshoot/) to learn more.

 ### Setting up Refinery in Kubernetes